serenorg/serendb/docs/pageserver-storage.md

 Note: It doesn't make any difference if the child branch is created when the end of the main branch was at LSN 250, or later when the tip of the main branch had already moved on.
-The latter case, creating a branch at a historic LSN, is how we support PITR in Neon.
+The latter case, creating a branch at a historic LSN, is how we support PITR in SerenDB.

 # Garbage collection